dstralkus3/japan-neo/README.md

 used to create the geometric representation while the geometries sub-folders contain the actual geometries.
 Within the geometries sub-folder, finer_grain.json and rougher_grain.json contain the actual representations of Japan.

 The population folder contains files to populate the discretized geometry with a population density function.
 This includes necessary data manipulation and visualization tools.
+Furthermore, the relevant_data folder contains logic to scrape information from the web and pickle that data so the data_manipulation.py and data_visualization.py files are abstracted from it.

 The routing folder contains logic to route vehicles.